August 31, 2019

 Equally rewarding to me has been the growth of locally grown, raised, and produced foods that I enjoy.
 Fruits, vegetables and meats are all plentiful from the many fine small, family run farms in The Valley.
 Heartshorn, Neill, Gaylord, Turner, are all family farms that have been in The Valley for generations.
 These are the locals that have transformed their farms to contribute to one of the most robust local food communities that you will find, and some of the hardest working people that I know.
 The Localvore movement over the past several years is a tale of many individuals who helped shape the advocacy and policies to promote farm-to-table and the ethic of buying local foods and supporting local farmers, to great effect.
 We have a very popular Farmers Market on Saturday, the Mad River Valley Food Hub and Mad River Taste Place, a local family-owned IGA – Mehuron’s Market, and several farm stands along Route 100.
 Cabot Creamery Cooperative, makers of Seriously Sharp Cheddar, my daily cheese, is headquartered in our humble community.
 These, and our new game-changing local brewery – Lawson’s Finest Liquids, and the many fine restaurants that serve locally-produced foods beverages are testaments to the hard work of so many Valleyites including me, one of their best customers.
 Truly enjoying the fruits of the Valley here.

 Of course, all of these positive attributes are not relevant unless one engages with others within the community in sharing these fruits.
 I like to say that we all get to know each other because there are only two roads – Routes 100 and 17.
-Another aspect is the many social events that take place in the Mad River Valley.
+Another aspect being the many social events that take place in the Mad River Valley.
 In addition to the fine recreational activities, there is a local music scene that entertains locals and visitors with gigs and events just about all week long, all year long.
 There is not one successful fundraising event or celebration that does not include food and music.
 The 4th of July is an outrageous demonstration of creative independence.
 Here is where friendships are made and friends enjoy their companionship sharing in the friut.
 Because the Valley is a very welcoming community, I never fail to attend an event or social gathering place without meeting someone I know, and someone new and very interesting from afar.
 This is a place where eye contact, a friendly smile, and a welcoming hello are the standard, no matter where someone is from or what they look like.

 Then there is family.
-Oh how rewarding it has been for me to raise a child, daughter number three, here and watch so many others grow and flourish.
-I am blessed to have many family members within 3 miles of my home in this wonderful community including two grandchildren from daughter number one.
+Oh how rewarding it has been for me to raise daughter number three, here and watch so many others grow and flourish.
+I am blessed to have many family members within 3 miles of my home in this wonderful community including two grandchildren from daughter number one, who moved here with me at 16.
 These are the fruits that I am most proud of.
 I have had the pleasure of witnessing our community’s whole-village approach to nurturing our younger members with great schools, sports clubs, scouting, our local libraries, and more.
 It is a pleasure to see them enjoy a rite of summertime, jumping off the Great Eddy covered bridge.
 Recently, I began substitute teaching and have experienced the value of our small schools.
 Each of the four towns within The Valley has a small elementary school with small-sized classes where personal attention by very talented and dedicated teachers is abundant.
 With collaboration among the small staff and mentoring from older students, everyone knows everyone, sort of like the old one room schoolhouse.
 The middle and high schools are also right-sized and equally nurturing, with 21st Century academics and a strong emphasis on non-contact sports, and award-winning arts and music programs.
 Being that our community is highly reliant on the recreation and creative economic sectors, these are strong attributes.
 I am also very grateful to have the privilege of being assistant coach of the high school golf team.

 With my final kid at college at the University of Vermont, I now have the chance to reflect and enjoy the fruits of my labor.
 How fortuitous that I chose The Valley as my home 25 years ago.
 This week I coached golf at the Sugarbush Resort Golf Club and flew in a glider plane at the Sugarbush Soaring at our Valley airport, piloted by my friend Johann who was visiting from Michigan.
 I hiked to the summit of Mad River Glen, ran four miles on the Mad River Path, and enjoyed many fine meals with friends and family at several of our great dining locations.
 While traversing the Valley from town to town, I observed people enjoying the new sidewalks, paths and trails that I worked hard to help make a reality.
 My social calendar is filled with many great things to do and events to enjoy including running in the Mad Dash, a community foot race that was envisioned and planned in my living room 24 years ago.
 This annual event is one of the juiciest fruits of my labor and of The Valley.
 Come out and run it with me on October 13.